Emanuel S. Mendels

-Emanuel S. Mendels, Jr. (1850–1911) was an American businessman and broker.
+Emanuel S. Mendels Jr. (1850–1911) was an American businessman and broker.
 He was a leading curbstone broker who organized the Curb Market Agency in 1908 that developed appropriate trading rules for curbstone brokers.
 Later he formed the New York Curb Market Association, which supervised curb trading in an effort to prevent fraud.
 The New York Times called him the "father of the curb, writing "he, perhaps more than any other man, worked for the elevation of business done on the [New York curb market]."

 Early life

-Emanuel S. Mendels, Jr. was born in New Orleans, Louisiana in 1850.
+Mendels was born in New Orleans, Louisiana, in 1850.
 His father, who had a small business was also active in Whig politics.
 After his parents moved to New Jersey, Mendels was employed at a brokerage house during the post war boom period.

 Career

 Work as secretary and broker

 Early in life, Mendels worked as a business secretary.
 He spent much of his time on the street doing business and became known as a "curb" broker, "one through whom all routine business of the market could be transacted."
 After four years of working in the brokerage firm, he left his position to be a full-time curbstone broker in Manhattan.
 He first became actively involved in the curb market in 1874.
 He became the recognized "proctor" of the curb, and he alone would decide on the quotation lists.
 He also used his influence to throw out fraudulent stocks and dishonest brokers.
 The curb market moved to Broad Street near Exchange Place in the 1890s.
 In 1904, Mendels began to actively attempt to organize the curb to reduce swindling and valueless stocks.
 Around 1895, Mendels began promoting the idea of the moving the market indoors which wouldn't be actively picked up for two more decades.